huijing/huijing.github.io/_posts/2018-02-11-making-sense-of-digital-fonts.md

 #### Opentype fonts

+*Update: [Tiro Typeworks](https://twitter.com/TiroTypeworks/status/963089470110154753) pointed out that it was Adobe who approached Microsoft and joined in to work on OpenType.
+Microsoft had already created [TrueType Open](https://www.microsoft.com/en-us/Typography/SpecificationsOverview.aspx) in 1994, and Adobe joined in these efforts in 1996, adding support for the glyph outline technology they employed in their own Type 1 fonts.*

-Microsoft eventually turned to former competitor, Adobe, and together they came up with *OpenType* as a response to AAT.
+Adobe <strike>Microsoft</strike> eventually turned to former competitor, Microsoft <strike>Adobe</strike>, and together they came up with *OpenType* as a response to AAT.
 Sort of reminds me of playground alliances back in kindergarten, just saying <span class="emoji" role="img" tabindex="0" aria-label="person shrugging">&#x1F937;</span>.
 Anyway, OpenType is an extension to TrueType as well, with support for PostScript font data.

 Again, the OpenType file format contains **data in a table format**.
 OpenType fonts can include the OpenType Layout tables, which allow font makers more options when it comes to designing international fonts or high-end fonts with typographic features.
 These tables contain information on glyph substitution, glyph positioning, justification, and baseline positioning, enabling text-processing applications to improve text layout.